-There have been no recent significant official changes to the heavily regulated and cautious policies put in place by the Government of New Zealand (GONZ) for genetically engineered (GE) products.
-Food Standards Australia New Zealand, the regulatory authority for approving the sale of GE food products in New Zealand, has approved 71 GE food products to date.
-These food products may be for either direct human consumption or for animal feed.
+There have been no recent significant official changes to the genetically engineered (GE) policies established by the New Zealand government.
+Food Standards Australia New Zealand, the regulatory authority for approving the sale of GE food products in New Zealand, has approved 78 GE food products to date.
+These food products could be for direct human consumption or animal feed.
 All GE foods sold in New Zealand must be labeled.
-Animal feed and meat from animals that have been fed GE feed do not need to be labeled.
+Meat and other products from animals that have been fed GE-derived feed do not require labeling.